Complete our Medical Assistant program in as little as a year.

 Another key part of medical assisting is the ability to carry out administrative functions and procedures.
 We help train you to support others through task-oriented work such as answering phones and scheduling appointments.

 Through hands-on labs and an externship, Virginia College prepared Laura with the skills and experience to be confident in her job as a medical assistant.

 We prepare our students to be an integral part of the medical field, which is why you will complete an externship in a physician’s office, clinic or healthcare facility under the supervision of a physician, nurse or health services professional.

 The 11-week medical assistant externship is a unique opportunity to gain first-hand experience working in a medical office or clinic.
 Not only will you put the skills you’ve learned in class to practical use, you’ll also gain valuable on-the-job experience that can give you a competitive advantage in the job market.

 The Virginia College support network goes beyond helping you secure an externship.
 We’ll also help you prepare for the job search process.
-Our Career Services team will review your resume, coach you on interview techniques and help you begin your job search.
+Our Career Development department will review your resume, coach you on interview techniques and help you begin your job search.

 Certification may not be required to work as a medical assistant, but earning a medical assistant certification can underscore the quality of your training to employers.